kw7oe/kw7oe.github.io/content/posts/essential-date-functions-for-grouping-in-postgresql.md

 ---
-title: "Useful Date Functions to Know in Postgresql During Aggregation"
+title: "Essential Date Functions for Grouping in PostgreSQL"
 date: 2020-03-19T21:43:08+08:00
 draft: true
 tags: ["postgresql"]
 ---

 The past months, I have been working on a feature which deal with grouping records by date and summing up values.

-I have learn a couple of date functions in PostgreSQL that I decided to write about the process.
+I have learn a couple of date functions in PostgreSQL that are very useful when it comes to grouping records together based on datetime column.

 In this post, we will go through a bit of the context of the feature I work on, and we will walk through the process of implementing it.
 Along the way, I'll